In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 When I first started working for myself full-time, I knew it was going to be a lot to manage.
 As a freelancer, you wear many hats and are juggling many different aspects of work.

 In addition to your main product or service, you also have to be the admin department, marketing department, and human resources.

 Managing all of these things is a delicate act and one that requires extreme organization and persistence.
 One small thing can fall through the cracks and affect everything else after that, like an unfortunate domino effect.

 Carrie’s note: I run my business the exact same way (and require freelancers that I work with to do the same).
 Tasks are scheduled through Asana with deadlines, details, PDFs or docs attached, and then integrated into Google Calendar.
-If you want to learn more about Asana, check out their guide.
+If you want to learn more about Asana, check out the Asana For Bloggers guide.